Skip to main content

 What is discrete data?

-When marketers and researchers talk about discrete data, they're referring to a numerical type of data that involves concrete and whole numbers – not fractions or decimals.
-These numbers represent fixed data values and are determined and calculated by counting in a linear way.
-If it's whole, positive, and countable, it's representative of discrete data.
+Discrete data is a numerical type of data made up of concrete, whole numbers—not fractions or decimals.
+These numbers represent fixed values and are determined by counting in a linear way.
+If it’s whole, positive, and countable, it’s discrete data.

 Examples of discrete data